qri-io/data-stories-scripts/nyc-turnstile-counts/README.md

 For bulk import (these were only used the first time for adding 2019 and 2020 data):

-`download-csv-sh` will download the csv corresponding with each date in `weekly-timestamps.json`
+`import/download-csv-sh` will download the csv corresponding with each week

-`import.sh` will run `import-csv.sh` for each date in `weekly-timestamps.json`
+`import/import.sh` will run `import-csv.sh` for each week

 #### import-csv.sh

-Import a single CSV using `sh import-csv.sh TIMESTAMP`
+Import a single CSV using `import/import-csv.sh TIMESTAMP`

 import-csv will create a temporary table for the data, copy the raw data from the csv, and INSERT it into `turnstile_observations` with the appropriate transformations and filters: